Bloaiza1313/Rock_Paper_Scissors_Game/README.md

-# Rock_Paper_Scissors_Game
 A game where you play Rock, Paper, or Scissors against the computer.
+Language: Python.
+Library: tkinter, random.